User Guide

 The Master Prompt is the single instruction that defines how your bot behaves.
 Your training data provides the facts; the Master Prompt provides the personality, rules, and fallback behavior.

-Example 1: Support Bot with Lead Capture
+Example 1: Support Bot with Inquiry Handling

 "You are a support assistant for Acme Corp.
 Answer strictly using the provided knowledge.
 If the answer is not in the knowledge base, say you don't have that information right now, then politely ask for the user's name and email or mobile number so a team member can follow up within 24 hours."